 Creating Proxy Profiles

 Now we can start creating profiles and adding proxies.
-Click on the extension icon and select Options.
-Then click the Get Started button.
+Click on the extension icon and select Options to get started.

 From here, you can select to use a single proxy for all HTTP(S) and SOCKS5 connections or different proxies for HTTP(S), FTP, and a fallback one.
 We’ll keep things simple and go with a single proxy.
 Check this option and click on Next.

 You’ll insert the information you got from your IPRoyal dashboard here.
 We’ll go over there for a second and configure our proxies.
 Let’s say we want to use Royal Residential HTTP(S) proxies in a few different locations and we want to get a new proxy IP on every request.
-Here’s what the dashboard looks like.
+Here’s our dashboard configuration looks like.

-You’ll need the proxy host, proxy port, your username, and your password.
-Now we go back to the IPRoyal Proxy Manager setup.
-We’ll name our profile accordingly and just use the information from the IPRoyal dashboard.
+You’ll need the proxy hostname, proxy port, your proxy username, and your proxy password.
+Now go back to the IPRoyal Proxy Manager setup.
+Name your profile accordingly and use the credentials from the IPRoyal dashboard.

 Your newly created profile will show up in the IPRoyal Proxy Manager settings, and you’ll be able to see it once you click on the extension icon.

-Now you can create more profiles by clicking on Create New or simply start surfing.
+Now you can create more profiles by clicking the Create New button or simply start surfing.
 We’ll make a few more just for the sake of testing.